webmanufaktur/TextformatterAsciiEmoji/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-Welcome to TextformatterEmoji!
+Welcome to TextformatterAsciiEmoji!
 This module is a fun, proof-of-concept project built mainly by ChatGPT for the amazing ProcessWire CMS/CMF.
 It seamlessly replaces isolated ASCII emojis with their colorful Unicode emoji counterparts to make your text content more lively and engaging! 🌈

 ## Features 🌟